 About this Event

-Across the three days, participants will work through key construction methods, including cutting, shaping, forming, and joining leather, while considering historical accuracy, material choices, and wear.
-Alongside practical making, the workshop will situate leather armour within its wider social and historical context, drawing on surviving examples and research-informed approaches.
+Across the three days, participants will work through key construction methods including cutting, shaping, forming, and joining leather, drawing on traditional materials and tools to develop a grounded, practical understanding of historic techniques.
+Alongside the making, the workshop situates leather armour within its wider social and historical context, drawing on surviving examples and research-informed approaches to bring the history to life through practice.

 Event Venue & Nearby Stays